This is the sequel to yesterday’s Poop Parade of Death series of photos.

 I didn’t have high hopes for the bubble wrap.
 I have my doubts that I’ll try it again.
 But one of the hives is still wrapped, so we’ll see what happens.

 It can be a little unnerving opening a beehive in the middle of the winter.
 But I suppose it depends on what you mean by winter.
 I was able to open my hives today — the first time I’ve opened them this winter — because there wasn’t a breath of wind and it was cold but not freezing.
-A common cold damp day that makes your bones ache in a bad way.
+A common cold damp day in Newfoundland that makes your bones ache in a bad way.
 And when I say opened, I mean I hadn’t removed the inner cover from a hive and exposed the bees to the cold winter air yet.